ericnjogu/reactnd-snippets/README.md

 # Snippets
-Some snippets from the Udacity Nanodegree classwork.
+Some snippets from the Udacity React Nanodegree classwork.

 ### Authors
 * Eric Mugo